cherkaos/CRISPRScreenProcessing/README.md

 ```
 # Running the function for the identification of sgRNAs in TGFß screens

 Pre-step.
 Manual identification of positive control organoid clones with high read counts for sgRNAs targeting known positive regulators.
 In the TGFß screens, the positive regulators were APC, AXIN, TGFBR1/2.
-An example of such file provided [here](https://github.com/cherkaos/CRISPRScreenProcessing/blob/master/tests/testthat/APK-1-and-2-final.txt).
+An example of such file is provided [here](https://github.com/cherkaos/CRISPRScreenProcessing/blob/master/tests/testthat/APK-1-and-2-final.txt).
 The file should be a txt or csv file (comma-separated) in your working directory.

 ```
 # Running CRISPRScreenProcessing